 What can I do to minimize my premium?

-Audit mistakes can cause you to lose coverage or can unnecessarily inflate your company’s workers’ compensation insurance premium, so it’s important to prepare.
+Audit mistakes can cause you to lose coverage or unnecessarily inflate your company’s workers’ compensation insurance premium, so it’s important to prepare.
 Designate a knowledgeable contact person for the auditor who is familiar with your employees’ work.
-Be sure to provide accurate and detailed information, because without it, the auditor may assume the worst-case scenario for risk exposure and increase your premium.
-Review your payroll documents to make sure that they will allow the auditor to readily break out overtime pay and discount it back to straight time, as is allowed in most (but not all) states’ workers’ compensation rules.
-Your payroll records should also reflect the actual hours spent by each employee in each of the different workplace exposure categories.
+Be sure to provide accurate and detailed information because, without it, the auditor may assume the worst-case scenario for risk exposure and increase your premium.
+Review your payroll documents to ensure that they will allow the auditor to readily break out overtime pay and discount it back to straight time, as is allowed in most (but not all) states’ workers’ compensation rules.
+Your payroll records should also reflect each employee's actual hours in each of the different workplace exposure categories.
 Otherwise, all of the employee’s payroll will go into the most expensive classification applicable.
 If your company uses 1099 subcontractors, show the certificates of insurance documenting that they have their own workers’ compensation insurance.

 What if I have employees in multiple states?

-It is very important to break down your payroll by state.
-If you do not provide the insurance company with accurate information about payroll you have in each state where work is done, the insurance company will very likely not pay claims that occur in unreported states, even if the total payroll on your report is accurate.
-Be sure the person handling the audit in your office is aware of and has access to accurate information on out-of-state payroll, and that the audit is fully completed.
+It is essential to break down your payroll by state.
+If you do not provide the insurance company with accurate information about payroll you have in each state where work is done, the insurance company will likely not pay claims that occur in unreported states, even if the total payroll on your report is accurate.
+Be sure the person handling the audit in your office is aware of and has access to accurate information on out-of-state payroll and that the audit is fully completed.